isomerpages/moe-rivervalleyhigh/_our-curriculum/Talent Development/Science Leaders Academy.md

 ---
 ## Science Leaders Academy

 The Science Leaders Academy (SLA) nurtures creative and innovative leaders in science and technology.
-It provides learning, research and leadership opportunities for our high ability students who show a strong interest and passion in science, through four programmes:
+It provides learning, research and leadership opportunities for our high ability students who show a strong interest and passion in science, through three programmes:

 **(a) Young Scientists @ Work Programme**<br>
 Through internships that are at least three months long, students learn first-hand the work of scientists and experience research at laboratories of tertiary institutions, research institutes and industrial establishments.